College of Letters & Science

 - Prepare the appropriate repertoire and materials for the audition.

-- Request that high school and any college official transcripts be sent to the School of Music Undergraduate Office.
+- Request that official transcripts be sent to the School of Music Undergraduate Admissions Office from all high schools and colleges attended.
 Request written recommendations from two people who can attest to the applicant's musical background and ability.

 - Come to the campus for an audition, which includes a ten- to twenty-minute performance audition, music theory and piano placement examinations, and an introduction to School of Music faculty, students, and facilities.

 Students who have earned more than 24 course credits at another college or university follow the same application and audition procedures described above.
-Transfer applicants must submit a complete set of high school and college transcripts to both the School of Music Undergraduate Office and the UW-Madison Office of Undergraduate Admissions and Recruitment.
-Upon acceptance by UW-Madison and the School of Music, credits for music courses taken at another institution are interpreted by the UW-Madison Admissions Office simply as elective music credits.
-These course credits, as they appear on the transcript(s), will be reviewed during a conference with the advisor upon enrolling at UW-Madison.
-Transfer credit for music courses will be reviewed only after all placement and proficiency examinations in theory and piano have been taken at UW-Madison and syllabi for academic music courses have been submitted.
+Upon acceptance by UW–Madison and the School of Music, credits for music courses taken at another institution are interpreted by the UW–Madison Office of Admissions and Recruitment simply as elective music credits.
+These course credits, as they appear on the transcript(s), will be reviewed during a conference with the advisor upon enrolling at UW–Madison.
+Transfer credit for music courses will be reviewed only after all placement and proficiency examinations in theory and piano have been taken at UW–Madison and syllabi for academic music courses have been submitted.

-Persons who are interested in courses offered by the School of Music but who are not working toward a UW-Madison degree should contact the Division of Continuing Studies, 1305 Linden Drive, 3rd Floor, Madison, WI 53706; 608/263-6960.
-Enrollment is limited in music courses, and priority is given to degree candidates.
+Persons who are interested in courses offered by the School of Music but who are not working toward a UW–Madison degree should contact the Division of Continuing Studies, 21 North Park Street, Madison, WI 53715; 608/263-6960.
+Enrollment is limited in music courses, and priority is given to UW–Madison undergraduate degree candidates.

 Prospective music students should contact the Office of Student Financial Aid (333 East Campus Mall #9701, Madison, WI 53715-1382; 608-262-3060) to obtain information about grants and loans when returning the application for admission.